rspamd/rspamd.com/doc/modules/rbl.md

 Defaults may be set for the following parameters (default values used if these are not set are shown in brackets - note that these may be redefined in the default config; if `ignore_defaults` is set for a specific RBL then *everything* will be default `false` for that RBL):

 - `default_ipv4`: use this RBL to test IPv4 addresses (`true` by default).
-- `default_ipv6`: use this RBL to test IPv6 addresses (`false` by default).
+- `default_ipv6`: use this RBL to test IPv6 addresses (`true` by default).
 - `default_received`: use this RBL to test IPv4/IPv6 addresses found in `Received` headers.
-The RBL should also be configured to check one/both of IPv4/IPv6 addresses (`true` by default).
+The RBL should also be configured to check one/both of IPv4/IPv6 addresses (`false` by default).
 - `default_from`: use this RBL to test IPv4/IPv6 addresses of message senders.
-The RBL should also be configured to check one/both of IPv4/IPv6 addresses (`false` by default).
+The RBL should also be configured to check one/both of IPv4/IPv6 addresses (`true` by default).
 - `default_rdns`: use this RBL to test reverse DNS names of message senders (hostnames passed to Rspamd should have been validated with a forward lookup, particularly if this is to be used to provide whitelisting) (`false` by default).
 - `default_helo`: use this RBL to test parameters sent for HELO/EHLO at SMTP time (`false` by default).
 - `default_dkim`: use this RBL to test domains found in validated DKIM signatures (`false` by default).